Social Media Addiction Lawsuit for a Minor (2026) — How to File

 • Potential punitive damages if the social media company's actions were especially harmful

-If your child was harmed on Roblox or Discord specifically, the following Roblox-focused investigations may apply alongside or instead of a social-media-addiction claim:
+If your child was harmed on another platform — Roblox, Discord, or an AI companion chatbot — the following related child-safety investigations and lawsuits may apply alongside or instead of a social-media-addiction claim:

 Primary, government-issued, and court documents that inform the claims and findings on this page: